joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Setting for the minimum number of faces to be added for every primitive.
   First cut of arc support in flexipath control
-  Key strokes + and - to scale selected object by percentage given in object properties window show number of vertices and faces on object properties page
+  Key strokes + and - to scale selected object by percentage given in object properties window Show number of vertices and faces on object properties page CSG function ForceUnion(Solid1,solid2) added to Limpet Horizontal Plane hcut statement added to Limpet

 Fixed
   Slice was showing estimated time wrong if it was more than a day